 If you stand still on the “international orange”-colored, 1.7-mile long, art deco suspension bridge connecting San Francisco and Marin County when it’s windy, you can feel it sway a bit.
 The majestic Golden Gate Bridge set the global standard for suspension-bridge design when it was built to withstand high winds and earthquakes.
 This bridge’s power is palpable as you take in the San Francisco skyline and bay islands from its edge.
 In afternoons and mornings, the red towers poke out from the mystical, thick fog below.

 INSIDER TIPIt takes about 45 minutes to an hour to cross the entire bridge, so plan your day accordingly.

 WHERE: Las Vegas, Nevada

-A trip to the Strip can’t end without a picture in front of this kitschy, 50s-style sign.
-The flashy, diamond-shaped testament to the Vegas spirit is an American icon in primary colors, welcoming all to the city’s hedonistic streets.
+A trip to The Strip can’t end without a picture in front of this kitschy, 50s-style sign.
+The flashy, diamond-shaped testament to the Vegas spirit is an American icon in primary colors, welcoming all to the city’s hedonistic streets, fun and fast-paced casinos, chilled-out pools, and, of course, the impressive water ballet at the Fountains of Bellagio.
+There are 10 Best Celebrity Chef Restaurants on the Las Vegas Strip and the 10 Best Buffets in Las Vegas to meet all your food cravings.
 Expect to feel giddy when it comes into view: That’s when you know your adventure is about to start.

 Related: Fodor’s Las Vegas Guide